By: Dr. Jaycie Loewen Last Updated: March 8, 2023

 Do Football Helmets Prevent Concussions?

-Football helmets might help reduce a concussion-causing impact somewhat, but they can’t prevent concussions.
-Helmets are designed to prevent traumatic brain injuries and head trauma (such as skull fractures).
+Football helmets do not prevent concussions.
+They might help reduce a concussion-causing impact somewhat, but they are primarily designed to prevent traumatic brain injuries and head trauma (such as skull fractures).

 Remember that the brain is suspended in fluid inside the skull.
 A helmet fits snugly on the skull, not the brain.
 If a player takes a hard hit on a play, the force of the impact still causes the brain to move inside the skull.
 If the impact of the brain against the skull is hard enough, the player gets a concussion.

 If you’d like to read more about common misconceptions about football helmets, read this interview with Dr. John Leddy.
-Dr. Leddy is a respected concussion researcher and the president of the International Concussion Society.
+Dr. Leddy, a respected concussion researcher based in New York, is the president of the International Concussion Society.

 Do All Football Players Need to Worry About Concussions, or Just the Professionals?